Intersex is a form of biological diversity

 Intersex and alliances

 LGBT is sometimes referred to as the “sexuality and gender diverse” community.
 This was OK until intersex people started speaking up, with our diverse sexual orientations, gender identities, and our diverse sex characteristics.
 Language has begun to shift towards adopting “LGBTI”, and this often encompasses different, additional, populations.
-With at least three different kinds of intersecting issues within “LGBTI” – bodies, genders and sexualities – we favour deliberateness in language, to help ensure human rights and good health outcomes for all LGBTI populations.
+With at least three different kinds of intersecting issues within “LGBTI” – bodies, genders and sexualities – we favour deliberateness and specificity in language, to help ensure human rights and good health outcomes for all LGBTI populations.

 Intersex in anti-discrimination law